 - June-Aug: sanitary sewer system replacement, main lines installed – Complete

 - July-Aug.: Private homes connected to new water and sewer mains - Complete

 - August: storm sewer and drainage system replacement – Underway

 - August: road coring and gravel base reconstruction - Underway

 - August-October: road surface and trail work

-- October/November (weather permitting): landscaping and surface infrastructure finishing – may carry over 2023
+- October/November (weather permitting): landscaping and surface infrastructure finishing – will continue in spring 2023

 Info Session and Q&A